Contact OPU ONE WEEK prior to moving. (507) 451-2480

 Sealing and Unsealing Meters

-A customer requesting the seal or unseal of a meter for their convenience, will be charged a fee of $10.00 plus tax per meter which will be added onto the customer’s monthly bill.
+A customer or landlord requesting the seal or unseal of a meter for their convenience, will be charged a fee of $25.00 plus tax at the time of sealing and at the time of unsealing.
+The fee will be added onto the customer’s monthly bill.

 When unsealing meters at the time of a move order, no unseal fee will be charged.